Federal Economics Minister Peter Altmaier does not seem to be interested in the French government's negative experiences with solar roof auctions.

 Smart meters are disproportionate and too expensive for small systems

-The solar industry also urgently warns against the introduction of further requirements for measurement and regulation, as proposed by the BMWi in the future, even for the smallest amounts of solar power.
-85 percent of the survey participants expect a negative impact on photovoltaic demand if solar power systems with an output of 1 kilowatt peak or more have to install smart meters in the future.
-“It is incomprehensible why even a handful of solar modules on homes should be equipped with expensive measurement systems in the future.
-This neither increases network stability nor system efficiency and is completely disproportionate,” said Körnig.
-The BSW is calling on the federal government to use standard load profiles for prosumers instead and to continue to use the proven option for reducing active power for larger solar power systems.
-This successfully avoids generation peaks and makes solar power production sufficiently predictable for network operators and energy suppliers.
+The solar industry also urgently warns against the introduction of further requirements for measurement and regulation, as the draft law from the BMWI provides for even for the smallest solar erases in the future.
+85 percent of the survey participants expects negative effects on photovoltaic demand, should solar power plants with a power from 1 kilowatt peak smart meters actually have to install.
+“It is not understandable why even a handful of solar modules will be equipped with expensive measuring systems on home -style homes in the future.
+This does not increase the network stability or system efficiency and is completely disproportionate, ”says Körnig.
+The Federal Government calls on the BSW to use standard load profiles for prosumers instead and to continue to rely on the tried and tested option for reluctance to reduce the acting.
+This is successfully avoiding generation peaks and making solar power production sufficiently predictable for network operators and energy suppliers.

 Prosumer refers to consumers who are also producers.

-In order to make the electricity system more flexible in line with needs, energy experts agree that storage capacities will need to be multiplied in the coming years.
-The current draft law “slows things down here too, instead of inspiring them,” is the criticism of the BSW, which also represents the interests of the storage industry.
-Three quarters of solar entrepreneurs assume that operators of older photovoltaic roofs will switch off their solar power systems if they have to pay a proportionate EEG levy for the solar power they use themselves in the future.
-A switch to proportional self-consumption of solar power by retrofitting battery storage to supply electric cars and heat pumps would become unattractive for them under these circumstances.
+In the coming years, the memory of the storage capacity is also required for the need for the electricity system.
+The current draft law "also brakes here instead of inspiring", according to the criticism of the BSW, which also represents the interests of the storage industry.
+Three quarters of the solar entrepreneurs assume that operators of older photovoltaic roofs will switch off their solar power systems if they have to pay a proportionate EEG surcharge for self-used solar power in the future.
+Under these circumstances, a switch to proportionate self-consumption of solar power using battery storage, for the supply of electric cars and heat pumps.

 current statement the BSW calls on the federal government to remove numerous other market barriers and to triple the expansion of photovoltaics compared to the current government plans.